xentitycorporation/wikibasedataconnector/README.md

 This code will read and process the `properties.csv` file according to the `import_properties_add.json` configuration file.
 More examples can be found in `example/example_upsert.ipynb`.

-Note that this uses the Pywikibot library, so it is required to create a family file and generated user files if you're using a custom wikibase.
+This uses the Pywikibot library, so it is required to create a family file and generated user files if you're using a custom wikibase.

 ### To create family and user files